 If you’d like to try this, I have a complete tutorial.
 Click here to see it and give it a try with your students!

 Since polar bears aren’t the only ones who live in the arctic, we also made other arctic animals and glued them onto a long sheet of black paper.
-You can see they all tried to copy my poster in the middle with their own versions.
+Most of them are made with construction paper and chalk or pastels.

 If you’re having trouble finding what you need for math, literacy or clip art, you can grab this handy Clickable Catalogue for everything available in my TPT store – a big time saver!
 Tuck it away for when you need it!